nmshd/documentation/_docs_integrate/delete-identities.md

 An IdentityDeletionProcess can have `"WaitingForApproval"`, `"Rejected"`, `"Approved"` or `"Cancelled"` as its `status`.
 If it has `"WaitingForApproval"` or `"Approved"` as `status`, it is also referred to as an **active IdentityDeletionProcess**.
 There can be at most one active IdentityDeletionProcess per Identity.

-### Getters

-There are three [use cases]({% link _docs_integrate/use-cases.md %}) for getting one or more [IdentityDeletionProcesses]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess):
+There are three [use cases]({% link _docs_integrate/use-cases.md %}) for getting one or more already existing [IdentityDeletionProcesses]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess):

 - If the `id` of an IdentityDeletionProcess is known, it can be viewed by calling the [Get IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-get-identitydeletionprocess.md %}) use case.
 - All IdentityDeletionProcesses of an Identity can be viewed by utilizing the [Get IdentityDeletionProcesses]({% link _docs_use-cases/use-case-transport-get-identitydeletionprocesses.md %}) use case.
 This includes IdentityDeletionProcesses with `"Cancelled"` or `"Rejected"` as `status` in particular.
 - The [Get active IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-get-active-identitydeletionprocess.md %}) use case can be used to view the currently active IdentityDeletionProcess if one exists.

-### Events

-Whenever a new [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) has been created due to a [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion) or an [Identity deletion triggered by the Backbone Admin UI]({% link _docs_integrate/delete-identities.md %}#identity-deletion-triggered-by-the-backbone-admin-ui) or the `status` of an existing IdentityDeletionProcess has changed, the [Connector event]({% link _docs_integrate/connector-events.md %}) `transport.identityDeletionProcessStatusChanged` is raised.
-In addition, an external `IdentityDeletionProcessStarted` event can be received when an Identity deletion is triggered by the Backbone Admin UI.

-### Error Codes

-The following [error codes]({% link _docs_integrate/error-codes.md %}) can occur in connection with IdentityDeletionProcesses and the use of their use cases:

-- `error.runtime.identityDeletionProcess.noActiveIdentityDeletionProcess`
-- `error.runtime.identityDeletionProcess.activeIdentityDeletionProcessAlreadyExists`
-- `error.runtime.identityDeletionProcess.noApprovedIdentityDeletionProcess`
-- `error.runtime.identityDeletionProcess.noWaitingForApprovalIdentityDeletionProcess`
-- `error.transport.relationships.activeIdentityDeletionProcessOfOwnerOfRelationshipTemplate`
+If none exists, the [error code]({% link _docs_integrate/error-codes.md %}) `error.runtime.identityDeletionProcess.noActiveIdentityDeletionProcess` arises.

 ## Options for Identity Deletion